 - Remove the bad – Get rid of inflammatory and toxic foods and infections such as yeast overgrowth and SIBO.

-- Restore what’s missing — Adding digestive enzymes and HCL to your daily regimen will help support optimal digestion and nutrient absorption and assist your body’s intestinal repair and inflammation responses.
+- Restore what’s missing — Adding digestive enzymes and Gut Restore with Betaine and HCL to your daily regimen will help support optimal digestion and nutrient absorption and assist your body’s intestinal repair and inflammation responses.